 Let’s chat about your ideas.
 We can do this over coffee, or over the phone, or via email.
 I like to make sure I'm a great match for your project so I can provide you a fantastic client experience.
-We’ll talk about your budget, cover your project objectives and requirements, and discuss your creative brief.
+We’ll talk about your project objectives and requirements, cover your and discuss your creative brief.
 With this information I can provide a project proposal and contract for review.
 The proposal addresses expectations regarding revisions, rates, and payment schedule — you know, the important (but boring) details.
 Upon client approval, we’ll begin gathering source materials in preparation for the design work to commence.

-Prior to beginning the design, I like to get a sense of client likes/dislikes by having my clients gather source materials relevant to our project: Show me a favorite magazine, color swatches, relevant web site, your competitor’s materials, or an example of an ad that you find successful.
+Prior to beginning the design, I like to get a sense of client likes/dislikes by having my clients gather inspiration source materials relevant to our project: Show me a favorite magazine, color swatches, relevant web site, your competitor’s materials, or an example of an ad that you find successful.
 It’s a little like client homework, but it helps tremendously to gain a more complete picture of how you envision the outcome of your design, and how it will fit into the bigger picture.

 Design / Production